UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/compute-ressource.md

 ![alt text](./../images/compute_resource/Reference_Software_Platform_-_Step_2.PNG "Filter existing software platforms using table controls")

-To reference a software platform simply click on the ``Link button`` in the ``Action-Column``.
+To reference a software platform simply click on the ``Link Button`` in the ``Action-Column``.

 ![alt text](./../images/compute_resource/Reference_Software_Platform_-_Step_3.1.PNG "Reference single software platform")

-Alternatively, use the check-boxes to select multiple software platforms and then click on the ``Master Link button`` to link all of them at once.
+Alternatively, use the check-boxes to select multiple software platforms and then click on the ``Master Link Button`` to link all of them at once.

 !!! note
-    ``Master Link button`` will only appear if at least one software platform has been selected.
+    The ``Master Link Button`` will only appear if at least one software platform is selected.

 ![alt text](./../images/compute_resource/Reference_Software_Platform_-_Step_3.2.PNG "Reference multiple software platforms")

 !!! info
     Successfully referenced software platforms(s) will now be visible in the ``Software Platforms Tab`` of the ``Compute Resource View``.

-## Dereference Compute Resources
+## Dereference Software Platforms

 !!! info
     To dereference software platforms, the user has to be in the ``Software Platforms Tab`` of the ``Compute Resource View``, which can be reached by clicking on a compute resource in the ``Compute Resource List View``.